Graphic Design

 WHY SHOULD I STUDY A LEVEL GRAPHIC DESIGN (GRAPHIC COMMUNICATION)?

 Graphic Design is a subject that teaches students to create visual content that communicates ideas and messages using both traditional techniques and modern technology.
 It is a stimulating and wide-ranging subject that develops the ability to appreciate the commercial visual world and to respond through various forms of creative, personal design.
 Students learn to use a range of graphic techniques including print, sketching, illustration and photography, as well as digital design in Adobe Photoshop and Illustrator.
+Students will be expected to have a competent level of drawing ability when starting the course.

 Graphic Design is a chiefly practical course with some written elements.
 First year projects include book cover design, branding, packaging design and typographical work.
 In the second year, students can choose their own projects which can include such briefs as branding for festivals, marketing for new food or clothing companies and exhibition displays.
 Students have the freedom to approach projects in a variety of ways depending on their interests and skills.
 For example, when designing a poster, one student may want to develop their designs using computer software such as Photoshop, another may however wish to further their skills in hand drawn illustration.
 Both are equally valid.